eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 ## How does the EDDIE Framework integrate with other EDDIE components?

-- With AIIDA: The framework uses AIIDA as a specialized Regional Connector for in-house real-time data streams.
+- With AIIDA: The framework uses AIIDA as a specialized Region Connector for in-house real-time data streams.
 - With the Marketplace: The Marketplace helps customers discover Eligible Parties and their services, but no data flows through the Marketplace itself.
 Data exchange always happens through the EDDIE Framework once permissions are granted.

 ## Deployability